ansible/ansible-container/docs/rst/reference/build.rst

 If you have Ansible roles in a local path other than your `ansible/` directory that you wish to use during your build/run/shipit, specify that path with this option.

-.. option:: service

-Rather than performing an orchestrated build, only build the requested set of services.

 .. option:: ansible_options